Adopted South Korean Daughter Of US Army Colonel Ordered To Leave US After College

-Her adoptive father is a Lieutenant Colonel in the United States Army, but a judge still said that Hyebin Schreiber isn’t in the United States legally, reports USA Today.
+Her adoptive father is a Lieutenant Colonel in the U.S. Army, but a judge still said that Hyebin Schreiber isn’t in the United States legally, reports USA Today.
 Schreiber was adopted by her parents, retired Army Lt.
 Col. Patrick Schreiber and his wife, Soo Jin, when she was 15.

-Patrick met his wife Soo Jin when he was stationed in South Korea in 1995.
-Soo Jin is Hyebin’s biological aunt as well as her adoptive mother.
+Patrick met his wife, Soo Jin, when he was stationed in South Korea in 1995.
+Soo Jin is Hyebin’s biological aunt, as well as her adoptive mother.
 They brought Hyebin to the United States to live with them when she was 15.
 But now, a judge has ruled she must leave the country right after college graduation, due to a strange disparity between the laws of the state and federal immigration law regarding a child’s age at the time of their adoption.

 Hyebin was brought to the United States in 2012, and the Shcreibers delayed a formal adoption.
 They were under the impression that they had until Hyebin was 17 to legalize her adoption via the court system.
 In the meantime, she was enrolled in school and they were living together as a happy family.